hageyahhoo/Agile2020/Agile2020.md

 | Week 9  | Guided to start regular meetings with developers and QAs         |
 | Week 10 | Started solving problems by developers step by step              |

-⭐️
-When I had been managing impacts, I utilized "3 KPIs"; Sales, Profit, and Employee Satisfaction.
-When I had worked at Rakuten, one of senior executives and my supervisor had taught me that every business can measure with these 3 KPIs.
-After that, I have been utilizing it for all activities.

-Here are examples.
-I chose all activities as SET for improving Sales and Profit.
-I implemented test scripts for reducing MTTR, not only for expanding Test Automation.
-Additionally, I picked up actions that could affect Employee Satisfaction.
-For decision makers, I focused on discovering and verbalizing their anxieties, and providing quantitative information.
-For Developers and QAs, I tried to stimulate appetites for learning.

-As a result, many colleagues started talking about SET.
-Their interests in SET led collaboration with product development teams, QAs/Test Automators, and Product Managers.
-It meant I could lead problem-solving beyond silos.
-Additionally, decision makers started supporting SET activities positively.
-Quick agreement on the first solution and milestones of SET was a good sign.
+When I gave impacts, I utilized "3 KPIs"; Sales, Profit, and Employee Satisfaction.
+It is that my former supervisor told me as a way to measure every business.
+For example, my first proposal of SET activities to decision makers included reducing MTTR (Mean Time To Repair) of Channel Gateway by implementing proper failure detection mechanism for reducing negative impacts to external users.
+Additionally, I not only reported results of static code analysis, but also shared with developers how to build static code analysis mechanism from Employee Satisfaction aspect.

+As a result, many developers started using my "impacts" like static code analysis mechanism and giving me concrete advices about problematic points of architectural design, operational difficulties, and so on.
+Their advices became good information sources to communicate with decision makers.
+Additionally, decision makers started taking time to define SET role with me.
+They couldn't ignore my "impacts" and developers' supports to SET.
 <br />

 #### 3. ITERATIVE AND INCREMENTAL CONSENSUS